 You may want to cover your outdoor unit in the fall to protect it from the elements.
 For one thing, you’ll want to prevent debris like twigs and falling leaves from ending up in the unit.
 The cleaner you keep your air conditioner, the less work you’ll have to do when it comes time to turn it on again, and the more efficiently it will run when you do.

 Further, covering the unit prevents water and other moisture, like morning dew, from getting in, which can freeze on the coils and cause damages.
 In the warmer months, though, this is fine, as rain actually flushes smaller debris out of the unit, keeping it cleaner.

 Cons to Covering Your Unit

 There are drawbacks to covering your outdoor unit, too.
 For one thing, some manufacturers actually tell you not to cover the unit.
 Covering the unit can trap moisture inside it as the sun beats down on the cover.
-The last thing the inner workings of an electronic device needs is a high-humidity environment, as this leads to rust, mold, and corrosion.
+The last thing that the inner workings of an electronic device need is a high-humidity environment, as this leads to rust, mold, and corrosion.

 Not only that, but in the cooler months, small animals like mice may be looking for places to hide from the harsher weather, and your cover may look like the perfect home for them.
 While this may sound nice, animals can chew through the wiring of your unit and use it to make a bed for themselves.
 Fixing something like this can be expensive to the point of replacing the unit entirely to save on costs.